 Fitting diffusion tensors is a standard processing step for diffusion-weighted data, and results in the creation of a range of derivative images, including maps of fractional anisotropy and mean diffusivity.
 This fitting can be performed using

-There are three alternative approaches to fitting the tensors available, but standard least-squares fitting is the default: see
+There are four alternative approaches to fitting the tensors available, but standard least-squares fitting is the default: see

 tractor -o tensorfit for details.
 The Camino toolkit offers many more methods.

 The diffusion tensor is a very limited model, however, particularly for tractography.
 It is therefore recommended to run FSL BEDPOSTX algorithm to fit a “ball-and-sticks” model and generate samples for probabilistic tractography.
 This typically takes several hours.
 The command for running this is

 The underlying FSL